Geetha63/MS-Teams-Scripts/TeamsCreationAlongwithChannelandRole/README.md

 # Description

-Script is to create Teams along with channel and role
+The script is to create Teams along with channel and role

 Provide the input data `TeamName` `ChannelName` `Owner` `Member` and `Visibility` in .csv format and provide the path location in script

-Script will generate the `output.csv` file which holds the details of created TeamName, TeamOwner, Member, ChannelName, Channelid
+The script will generate the `output.csv` file which holds the details of created TeamName, TeamOwner, Member, ChannelName, ChannelId

 # Prerequisites